ha/doozerd/README.md

 For ways to manipulate or read the data, see the [protocol spec](https://github.com/ha/doozerd/blob/master/doc/proto.md).

+Try out doozer's fault-tolerance with some [fire drills][firedrill].

 ## Similar Projects

 Doozer is similar to the following pieces of software: